 So, providing this type of light energy can be important, and naturally using sunshine does this.
 UVA is not part of the PAR spectrum and plants can perform photosynthesis without it, but with many plants, there will possibly be undesirable effects if it not present.

 There are less expensive meters that measure the availability of UVA and UVB light energy.
 If the windows use a UV filtering screen on them where you plan to grow, you may want to check into what effects this could have on plants before getting too far into the project.
 A test grow can help with this.

 When using sunlight as one of our significant sources of light energy and adding a synthetic source, we add these two sources together to determine our DLI.
 Calculate them separately and then add them together.

 The amount of time these are applied to various plants will also trigger some plants to grow in a different phase, and this needs to be part of our light management plan.
 The type of plant and stage of cultivation will affect the determination as to what frequencies (or colors) we need to provide and at what DLI.

 Depending on the amount of direct sunlight the indoor set-up will get, you can, of course, run synthetic light simultaneously with the natural.
 Calculating the amount of each will need to be done separately, and you might need certain synthetic lamps on different timers than others.
 Doing the calculations can be fun if you enjoy math!

 Putting It All Together

-Don’t make too many at once otherwise you’ll have no idea which adjustment made the greatest difference in plant health and yield.
-Don’t be afraid to add some technology to your growing plan.
+Don’t make too many at once!
+Otherwise you’ll have no idea which adjustment made the greatest difference in plant health and yield.
+Don’t be afraid to add some technology to your growth plan.
 It’s fun and can be beneficial.